zekarias4242/portfolio/README.md

 # Data Science Portfolio - Zekarias
-This is a portfolio for demonstrating data science skills and processes, using publicly avalaible datasets and free tools.
+This is a project portfolio for demonstrating data science skills and processes, using publicly avalaible datasets and free tools.

 ## Projects